Iran nuclear deal 'in intensive care' as signatories meet in Vienna

 The five signatories still committed to the agreement have said they want Iran to stay in the deal, with the European countries saying they would not rule out further talks with the Islamic Republic on an expanded text.

-However, several Iranian officials warned that the Vienna meeting would be devoted to the existing agreement only, implying that there was no question of broadening the discussions.
+However, Iranian officials have warned that there was no question of broadening the discussions.